 WPC's Center for Health Care develops patient-centered solutions to reduce costs and improve the availability and quality of health care for businesses and individuals, providing the only detailed, independent critique of health care issues available in the Northwest.

-Roger Stark, Health Care Policy Analyst, December, 2009
+Dr. Roger Stark, MD, FACS, Health Care Policy Analyst, February, 2012

-Roger Stark, Health Care Policy Analyst, October, 2009
+Roger Stark, MD, FACS, Health Care Policy Analyst, February, 2012

 Officials in Washington state currently ban citizens from buying health insurance in other states, forcing consumers to choose among a handful of in-state insurers.
 They also require individual health insurance plans sold in Washington to contain 58 different benefit and provider mandates.
 Each mandate adds a small incremental cost to the plan, as little as 0.5%, but added together state mandates drive up the cost of health coverage significantly.
 A total of 58 mandates can increase the price of health insurance by 20 to 25%.